HarithGovinna/My_Fadecandy_2022/README.md

   print(" You are Negetive with Corona Virus")
  ```

-- While the result is displaying in the terminal, the opc simulator also gives the outpu as positive or ngative with a beautiful animation.
+- The opc simulator also gives the output as positive or ngative with a beautiful animation as the result is displayed in the terminal.
-- Github uploaed
-- Add comments
+- Added comments to the codes.
+- Uploaded all the codes into the github.

 # Version 07

+To finalise all the codes:
-- Added an animation for the snake to reverse (direction) the snake.
+- Created a code to reverse the snake animation once it reach to the end poisition of the simulator.
-- added an animation to Reduced the brightness the of the frame in snake
+- An animation was added to snake animation, and reduced the brightness and made the frame flash a few times.

-- Added an green heart in the middle of the simulator to animate it and loop the whole animation to animate it three times.
+- Developed the code to create a green heart in the middle of the simulator, and looped the entire animation three times.

-- Number of rows in the range of 6 using a for loop  || Last three rows reversed (right to left) in star
+- Developed the star animation code, which scrolls the first three rows and the final three rows seperately from left to right with two different colours using a loop as the user presses the star image button.

-- Changed the animation into rainbow colours. once the image button press comes up the rainbow colours and then the other animation is displaying in the simulator
+- The random dark animation has been changed to rainbow colours.
+After pressing the image button, the rainbow colours appear, followed by the other animation in the simulator.
 - Format: [(R_value, G_value, B_value)].
 Each tuple element in the list represents a single led.

-- Changed the colours of the animation in the blinking animation
+- By following the same thing from bottom to top, reversed the blinking animation.

-- Reversing the blinking animation
-- Develop the mid reverse the animation, as at the end it reversing the in the by seperating it only for three rows
+- Develop the mid-reverse animation, since it reverse by seperating first and last three rows with an attractive colour.

-- Overall changed the animations colours for high contrast
-- Github uploaed
+- Overall, the animation's colours were altered to make it more contrasty.
-- Add comments
+- Added comments to the codes.
--
+- Uploaded all the codes into the github.

 # Version 08

+To finalise the assessment:
-- Added demo and explanation video
+- A demo and explanation video have been added.
-- Added a new branch in the github as Harith_Madhushan - the final code and the images commited to identify easily
+- Added a new branch to github called Harith_Madhushan, which contains the final code and graphics for easy identification.
-- Main branch(Default branh) to check the consistency of the final code
+- The main branch(Default branh) is to check the consistency of the final code in the Github.
-- Spelling correction (commentsm readme)
+- Spelling correctionin the readme file and in the comments in the python code.
-- Better formatting of code
+- Developed the code and finalised for better formatting of code.
-- Removed unnecessary lines from the main code to shortened
+- Removed unnecessary lines from the main code to be shortened.
-- Added comments all most all the lines to give a clear understanding for the code
+- Added comments all most all the lines to give a clear understanding for the code.
-- Finalised the code
+- Finalised the code.
+- Uploaded all the codes into the github.